shengt25/micropython-plotter-poc/README.md

 This library helps you visualize data from your MicroPython device instantly.
 Follow these steps to get started.

+Now it is only a proof of concept, there's a lot of room of improvements.

+It won't break your MicroPython device, **but always backup the important data in you MicroPython device when using this tool.**

 ## Installation

 Before coding, you need to install the library for plotting on your device.
 There are three ways to do it: